 You can use KeepSolid VPN Unlimited to unblock multiple Netflix libraries.
 However, that doesn’t guarantee your favorite country will always be accessible.
 I personally had success with the US, UK, and Japan.
 For the best streaming quality, use the WireGuard protocol.

 VPN Unlimited also unblocked BBC iPlayer and YouTube for me.
 Unfortunately, DAZN didn’t budge.
 If you’re unable to watch your favorite streaming platform, don’t forget to try multiple servers, even if they’re not under the Streaming tab.
 As a matter of fact, you don’t even need the app because a browser extension would suffice.

 Unfortunately, this VPN doesn’t come with Smart DNS – you need to purchase it separately.
-The plans range from one month to ten years, but all have a 7-day free trial.
+The plans range from one month to ten years, but all have a 7-day money-back guarantee.

 Finally, you can use this service with Kodi, even though it doesn’t offer a dedicated app.
 You should be cautious, though, because VPN Unlimited is registered in the US and logs more than the bare minimum.
 This means you might get into trouble with copyrighted content.

 Torrenting with VPN Unlimited is possible but limited.
 To start with, you get to choose from 5 servers only.
 If that wasn’t enough, all of them are either in Europe or North America, so users from other continents might expect a drop in performance.

 Additionally, I experienced connection drops more than a few times.
 Therefore, torrenting without a kill switch turned on is not recommended.